Chants according to… by Rao & Leonardo (2012, released 2020)

 For many years we chanted Mantras during Yoga classes that were conducted by Rao; the easy short ones that we, western people,were able to learn.
 Once we tried to do a long Vedic Peace Mantra, but we abandened the project and returned to our familiar chants.

 Some years ago I got the idea to make recordings of the Mantras and Slokas, just to keep the memory of their melody and rythm, as well as their pronounciation.
 Along with that I had the wish to ‘do something with them musically’.
 At that point I didn’t know how to.
 As producer/musician I did some projects that led me into a new direction.
 Then I remembered the Mantras and things fell in place.
-We arranged for recordings in my studio and did two sessions for vocal.
+We arranged for recordings in my studio and did two sessions for vocals.
 The process of making the music was one of catching the moment.
 Mostly I started with some kind of drone, and soon ideas would come, that made me pick up certain instruments, and play along.
 It was all very leisurely, and the music didnt take long to reveal itself.

 For this private project I use of many different instruments.
 It gives the music a sparkling quality and makes it free flowing and organic.
 The result is not a ‘traditional’ way of instrumentating Mantras nor is it ‘New Age’.
 It’s Mantra like you’ve never heard before!